-

 Traffic Ticket FAQ in Hawaii

-Generally, you have three options.
+Generally, you have a few options.
 You can:

 - Plead guilty and pay the fine.
 For many, this means paying the ticket online and putting the situation behind them.